By Larry Borowsky

 Her words beautifully capture the essence of the Paralympics: the joy of movement, the triumph of spirit, and the embrace of endless possibility.

-SLIDER and TOP IMAGE: Image by Jason O’Rear.
+TOP IMAGE: Image by Jason O’Rear.
 Courtesy of Diller Scofidio + Renfro.